 Travel period: spring or autumn

 5 nights in a double room incl. half board, English-speaking guide, 1x lunch, transfers in minibus according to the programme, expert guide for visits to the gardens, entrance fees, visitor's tax.

 Trip guaranteed from 8 persons onwards (16 max.)

 This trip is not suitable for persons with reduced mobility

 Last possibility of cancellation by the tour operator: 21 days prior to the tour

-This tour is aimed at both plant lovers and intrigued newcomers.
-The exotic gardens selected for viewing are particularly impressive because of their variety of succulents and cacti.
+This tour is aimed at both plant lovers and onlookers.
+The selected exotic gardens are particularly impressive because of their great variety of succulents and cacti.
 Mediterranean cacti can withstand temperatures down to zero degrees.
-In mild climatic regions, they can be planted in the wild as a result.
-Each garden is unique due to regional geography and planter creativity.
-There are nearly 10,000 species of succulents other than cacti (bearing in mind that there are already about 2,500 species of cacti) distributed in several dozen different families.
-Agave Americana is a frequently planted species in the Mediterranean where it fits in very naturally in the dry landscape.
+Each garden is unique due to regional geography and planter´s creativity.
+There are nearly 10,000 species of succulents and 2,500 species of cacti, distributed in a dozen different families.
+Agave Americana is a frequently planted species in the Mediterranean where it fits very naturally in the dry landscape.
 Agave is very well adapted to the Mediterreanean climate that has become very dry due to climate change, marked by lower rainfall during the summer and longer periods of drought.
-The Agave Americana became an iconic plant whose fast-growing habit has imposed a presence.

 General information and tips for travelling to France can be found here.